bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is your favorite state management system you've learned and this sprint?
 Please explain why!

-I don't have a favorite, they're both equally confusing :)
+I prefer redux, probably because I don't see the benefits of Context API because my projects so far have been simple enough to not necessitate it.